olly-evans/olly-evans.github.io/_tabs/about.md

 order: 4
 ---

-> Massive fucking dub this tip shit.
+> "We are what we repeatedly do.
+Excellence, then, is not an act, but a habit."
 {: .prompt-tip }

-My name is Olly Evans, I'm a passionate and enthusiastic Electronic Engineer passionate about low-level computing.
+Hello!
+My name is Olly Evans, I'm a third year Electronic Engineering student.
+This is where I blog about artificial intelligence, develop this site using Jekyll and implement new features.